stb-tester/stb-tester/docs/getting-started.md

 network.
 Currently stb-tester supports Samsung TVs; see the documentation for ["control" in the stbt(1) man page] for configuration details.

-For other control methods, add your own receiver and emitter code to stb-tester by editing *stbt.py* and send us a pull request on github.
+For other control methods, add your own receiver and emitter code and send us a pull request on github.

 ## stbt control